-A warm welcome to schools in Ontario that have decided to implement the Trottibus Walking School Bus!
+A warm welcome to schools in Ontario and New Brunswick that have decided to implement the Trottibus Walking School Bus.

-Registration outside Quebec is not possible on this website.
-For more information on the Trottibus in Ontario, please click here.
+Registration for schools outside Quebec is not possible through this website.
+To register or to learn more about the participating schools, please click here.

 Every day, the Canadian Cancer Society works to save more lives.
 With the support of thousands of Quebecers, donors and volunteers, we fight to enable our researchers to make more discoveries, help more people living with the disease, and also prevent more cancers.